Committee Representing Pyidaungsu Hluttaw: History

 The CRPH withdrew its designation of all ethnic armed organisations (EAOs) as terrorist groups.
 The CRPH declared the abolishment of the 2008 Constitution and published a 20-page Charter for Federal Democracy on 2 April 2021.

 On 16 April 2021, the CRPH announced the formation of the National Unity Government, which includes ousted lawmakers, members of ethnic groups, and key figures in the anti-coup protest.

+In November 2021 and December 2023, the Inter-Parliamentary Union affirmed that the Committee Representing Pyidaungsu Hluttaw is the legitimate interlocutor for Myanmar and its members are able to participate in the official business of the IPU as observers.

+Structure

+Chair

+The chair, chosen by CRPH members following the CRPH Handbook, has a key role.
+They oversee CRPH meetings, similar to a Speaker, and keep an eye on CRPH's activities with the help of the Secretary Board.

+Additionally, the chair also acts as the Speaker of the Pyidaungsu Hluttaw, which is Myanmar's national legislative body.
+In this dual role, they lead elected representatives and play a crucial part in addressing the current crisis in Myanmar, both at home and abroad.